 What advice can you give to aspiring artists?

 |"Be humble, learn, create and have fun."|

-Try to spend more time developing your fundamental art skills such as strong base in composition, color, value, scale and most importantly perspective.
+Try to spend more time developing your fundamental art skills such as a strong base in composition, color, value, scale and most important perspective.
 Software and techniques will keep changing but fundamentals of creating art will always remain the same.

-One should also spend time developing his or her's unique visual library by studying films, literature, architecture and nature.
+One should also spend time developing his or her's unique visual library by studying films, literature, architecture, and nature.
 I think it is very important to follow your instincts and do what you enjoy.
-Its not just about what working in a cool studio or getting your name on big blockbuster's credit list.
-I think its more about creating something that other people can marvel at and enhance their life experience.
-So it's very crucial to treat yourself and the art you create with utmost respect.
+It's not just about what working in a cool studio or getting your name on big blockbuster's credit list.
+I think it's more about creating something that other people can marvel at and enhance their life experience.
+So it's very crucial to treat yourself and the art you create with the utmost respect.

 Finally, it's easy to get overwhelmed by the quality of amazing digital art you can find online but always keep in mind that everybody started at one point and they worked their way up.
-It just passion, practice, persistence and patience.
+Its just passion, practice, persistence, and patience.